Maud Angelica Behn: Family

-On 5 August 2016, Maud Angelica’s parents began divorce proceedings, which were finalized in 2017.
+On 5 August 2016, her parents began divorce proceedings, which were finalized in 2017.
 Ari Behn died by suicide on Christmas Day, 2019, and was buried in Oslo Cathedral.

-Maud Angelica made a speech at her father’s funeral and later talked about his death.
+Behn made a speech at her father's funeral and later talked about his death.
 In an article devoted to the speech, Aftenposten commented "It does not get more powerful than this".

 For her public thoughts on mental illness and suicide, she was awarded the Acute Psychiatry Prize for 2020.
 In October 2021, she published her first book, Threads of Tears, her debut as a poet and illustrator, which tells the story of a girl whose life is dark but who learns to weave the threads she cries.

 Ten thousand copies were printed, and on release the book went straight to first place on the Norwegian Booksellers Association bestseller list.

-Maud regularly publishes her own drawings on Instagram.
-In 2021, Princess Märtha Louise stated that she was planning to move to the United States with her daughters when the COVID-19 pandemic was out of the way.
+Behn regularly publishes her own drawings on Instagram.
+In 2021, Princess Märtha Louise stated that she was planning to move to the United States with her daughters when the COVID-19 pandemic was out of the way, but they did not.

+In June 2025, she came out as bisexual through an Instagram post with images from Oslo Pride celebrations.